 Bonnie's career spans over three decades working in the arts with cultural institutions.
 She served as Deputy Director for External Affairs at the San Francisco Museum of Modern Art, Vice President for Development for the New York Public Library, Associate Director of The Hudson River Museum and Assistant Curator of Education at the Delaware Art Museum.
 She works with cultural institutions creating public arts programming, and consults in development and marketing, and strategic planning.
 Currently she works with the Making Waves Academy in Richmond CA developing an arts education and artist residency program resulting in permanent sculptures for the expanded charter school campus.
-She works for the National Parks of New York Harbor Conservancy as Cultural Consultant for the Visual Arts at Federal Hall in New York City.
+She works for the National Parks of New York Harbor Conservancy as Curatorial and Cultural Consultant for the Visual Arts at Federal Hall in New York City.
 Her first exhibition in the Rotunda of Federal Hall was A Living Thing/ Mel Ziegler: Flag Exchange 2017.

 BLAM! consults with private clients and artist estates in San Francisco and New York.
 Her goal is to bring art into people's lives through active looking, aesthetic education and the joy of collecting.
 All accomplished through a vibrant and interactive collecting strategy.

 The Gund Gallery of Kenyon College- Board of Trustees, 2012- present

 The San Francisco Art institute- Board of Trustees, 2012-present

 ArtTable Inc., President, Northern California, 2002-2004; Executive Committee, 1998-2008

 The Hudson River Museum of Westchester, Board of Trustees, 1994-1998

 National Society of Fund Raising Executives, Board Member NY, 1993-1994